 - Expected length: For proceedings that are not related to the resident’s qualified legal claims, these typically must be 30 minutes or less, but no longer than an hour.

 - Reason for hearing: Due to resource constraints, this is typically limited to proceedings related to the resident’s qualified legal claims or proceedings in which the resident is necessary for testifying and answering questions.
 However, when there are sufficient resources, the additional types of proceedings may be allowed and proceedings involving resident's children will be prioritized.

-The administrative officer will notify the resident and the court or attorney if a telephonic or electronic hearing is not approved.
+The administrative officer will notify the resident and the court or attorney if an electronic hearing is not approved.
 Generally, staff scheduling the hearing will respond within two business days.
 If the attorney or court has not heard back within two business days, it may be beneficial to inquire again with your initial contact.

 Only court-ordered telephonic or electronic conferences may be placed at the DOCR’s expense.
 Residents may not make staff-assisted legal calls (using staff phones) unless ordered by a court having jurisdiction.